 The Royal Beasts are unexpectedly freed to experience the joys of life beyond The Tower walls.

-As the true tale goes, widely reported in 1830, the animal warden at the Tower of London is in the process of cleaning the pens when he unwittingly raises the partition between two stalls, rather than the door of an empty stall as intended, thus allowing a Barbary lion and a Bengal tigress to meet.
-They set upon each other at once and a vicious battle ensues, leading to a rather tragic and unpleasant end.
-Today I will be telling a rewritten narrative of events; a story of what could have been.
+As the true tale goes, widely reported in 1830, the animal warden at the Tower of London is in the process of cleaning the pens when he unwittingly raises the partition between two stalls, thus allowing a Barbary lion (a North African species, now sadly extinct) and a Bengal tigress to meet.
+They set upon each other at once and a vicious battle ensues, leading to a tragic and unpleasant end.
+In this story, I will be telling a rewritten narrative of events; a tale of what could have been.

 Inspiration